druleton/druleton/bin/docs/editor.md

 # Editor setup (IDE)

-Configure your IDE so that it has the skeleton root directory as the root of the project.
+Configure your IDE so that it has the druleton root directory as the root of the project.

 Exclude the following directories in your IDE: